geospackle/geospackle/README.md

 ### Hi there 👋!
 Here's a software developer from Brooklyn, NY.

-I am currently working on a field data collection application that helps organizations with data collection and management and conforming to state and federal regulations.
+I am currently working on a field data collection application that helps organizations with data collection and management tasks and conforming to state and federal regulations.

 I aim to write simple, readable, eloquent code that makes developers' lives easier when it's time to troubleshoot and refactor.
 I enjoy full stack development, dealing with data and building functional front end designs (especially geospatial data and visualizations).